pgpkg/pgpkg/docs/pages/plpgsql.md

 ## Use The Force

-Postgresql has a lot of features that are rarely used.
+Postgresql has a lot of features that are rarely discussed in polite company.
 Among my favourites:

 ### User defined types